Effects of Spinal Injuries

 A spinal cord injury involves damage to the spinal cord, the bundle of nerve fibers contained inside the bones of the spine.
 Because the spinal cord is responsible for transmitting messages to and from the brain and every other part of the body, even a mild injury can cause serious impairments.

 The effects of the spinal injury depend on many factors.
 The type and severity of damage to the spinal cord, as well as the part of the spine that is damaged, all play a role.
 Because the spinal cord is extremely delicate, injuries may cause permanent disabilities or even death.
-If you or someone you love is suffering the effects of the spinal cord injury, please don't hesitate to call the experienced Atlanta spinal cord injury attorneys at The Law Offices of Wayne Grant, P.C.
+If you or someone you love is suffering the effects of the spinal cord injury, please don't hesitate to call the experienced Atlanta spinal cord injury attorneys at Grant Law Office.
 Contact us at (404) 995-3955 for a free consultation.

 A spinal cord injury can affect physical functioning in nearly any part of the body.
 The areas of the body that are affected depend on which part of the spinal cord is injured, and the degree of impairment depends on the severity of the injury.
 Multiple sites or types of spinal cord injury may result in impairments to multiple areas or functions of the body.

 Loss of muscle, nerve, or organ function typically occurs in the area below an injury site.
 For example, injuries to the cervical spine, located in the back, typically cause impairment or paralysis in the area below the neck, arms, or hands.
 Injuries that occur in the thoracic region of the spine, located in the chest, tend to affect the torso and parts of the lower arms.
 Spinal cord injuries in the lumbar spine, and in the sacral region, affect the hips, legs, and feet.

 Physical spinal cord injuries are typically described using the following terms: